DSec-Programming/Internetsurfing/README.md

 ## Infos

 This is one of my first programs with UI.
 Entirely written in JavaFX.
 Automatically searches Browsers on your PC.
-Supported Browsers: Firefox, Chrome, Internet Explorer, Opera, Tor-Browsers "InternetSurfing.properties" file will be loaded/created under the home-directory of the current user.
+Supported Browsers are: Firefox, Chrome, Internet Explorer, Opera, Tor-Browsers.
+A Property-File "InternetSurfing.properties", which includes the browser paths, will be loaded/created from/in the home-directory of the current user.

 Note: If the program doesn't find your Browser, please press
       the button "search browser".
 Now you can manually search for it.